July 6, 2026 | Car Accidents, Compensation, Personal Injury, Workers Compensation

 “Whenever the death of a person results from any act, conduct, occurrence, transaction, or circumstance which, if death had not ensued, would have entitled such person to recover damages in respect thereof, the person or party who, or the corporation which, would have been liable if death had not ensued shall be liable in an action for damages, notwithstanding the death of the person injured…”

-Put simply, a wrongful death lawsuit can be filed when someone is killed due to another person’s or company’s negligence or intentional acts.
+The party responsible remains liable for damages notwithstanding the death.
+Put simply, a wrongful death lawsuit can be filed when someone is killed due to another person’s or company’s negligence or intentional acts, and in Missouri, that lawsuit must generally be filed within three years from the date of death.

 In Missouri, a wrongful death lawsuit must be filed within 3 years from the date when the death occurred.